About the Mayor of Tewkesbury Borough

 The mayor is the first citizen of the borough.
 Members of the council nominate a councillor each year to take on this role.

-Councillor Mrs Gill Blackwell was invested as mayor of Tewkesbury Borough at a ceremony held at St Andrews Church in Churchdown on Thursday 12 May 2016.
-Councillor Blackwell named her friend, Mrs Christine Wray, as her mayoress and her husband, Mr Mike Blackwell as her consort.
+Councillor Gill Blackwell was invested as mayor of Tewkesbury Borough at a ceremony held at Tewkesbury Abbey on Tuesday 21 May 2019.
+Councillor Blackwell named her husband, Mike Blackwell, as her consort.
 Her chaplain is Reverend Wendy Ruffle of Prior's Park, Tewkesbury.
+Photo: Courtesy of Posers Photographic

 The mayor's role is to chair council meetings and to lead the council at civic events.

-Each mayor traditionally elects charities which are then supported over the course of the year by charity events.
-During her year in office Councillor Blackwell will be supporting Winston's Wish and the Stroke Unit at Gloucester Royal Hospital.
+Each mayor traditionally elects organisations which are then supported over the course of the year by charity events.
+During her year in office, Councillor Blackwell will be supporting the Butterfly Garden and the Maritime Volunteer Service - Severn Unit.

-If you wish to enquire whether the mayor is available to open your event or attend a function, please contact her: email@example.com.
+If you wish to enquire whether the mayor is available to open your event or attend a function, please contact her via firstname.lastname@example.org.

 History and regalia